aws/aws-iot-device-sdk-js-v2/GG_IPC_BETA.md

 RpcError contains fields for error type, a description, any associated inner error, and any associated modeled service error.

+#### Binary Data
+Inbound data that may be binary (**blob** in service model language) is always surfaced as an `ArrayBuffer`.
+Even if it's utf-8, you must manually convert it yourself on receipt (the client doesn't know it's utf-8).
+See the message handler in the [IPC example](./samples/node/gg_ipc/index.ts) for this conversion process in action.

+On a more relaxed note, outbound blob data can be any of `string | ArrayBuffer | ArrayBufferView`.

 ## Component Development